gamera99/aipnd-project/README.md

 - In my Part 1 Jupyter NB ipynb, I was able to train my network to over 83% accuracy on the validation dataset.
 - In my Part 2 train.py, I used my same code but was unable to train to much better than 53% accuracy.
 - I changed many parameters, learning rates, added dropouts etc.
-- I built a new executable called test_checkpoint.py that tested my saved checkpoint file against the test database, at the suggestion of my mentor Mr. Himanshu M.
+- I built a new executable called test_checkpoint.py that tested my saved checkpoint file against the test dataloader, at the suggestion of my mentor Mr. Himanshu M.